The Great Escape (film): Plot

 Welinski's claustrophobia is triggered after a tunnel collapse, but Dickes offers to guide him.
-Bartlett objects to Blythe's participation on discovering his progressive myopia but Hendley offers to guide him.
-On the night of the escape, "Harry" is dug to the surface but the exit has come up 20 ft short of the woods, increasing the danger of detection.
-The escape is aided by a fortuitous air raid blackout.
-Dozens flee before Cavendish slips and Griffith rushes, alerting the guards.
+Bartlett objects to Blythe's participation on discovering his progressive myopia, but Hendley offers to guide him.
+On the night of the escape, "Harry" is dug to the surface, but the exit has come up 20 ft short of the woods, increasing the danger of detection.
+Hilts then uses 30 feet of rope to signal the prisoners when it's safe to exit the tunnel.
+The escape is also briefly aided by a fortuitous air raid blackout, which allows more to escape.
+Dozens flee before Cavendish unintentionally draws suspicion by slipping, and an impatient Griffith rushes, alerting the guards.

-In all 76 escapees make it through the tunnel.
+In all, 76 escapees make it through the tunnel.
 Welinski and Dickes steal a boat and board a ship for Sweden, while Sedgwick heads to France, where the Resistance smuggles him to Spain.
-The rest are captured: Cavendish is betrayed by a truck driver.
-Hendley and Blythe crash a stolen plane short of Switzerland when the engine fails; Blythe is shot and Hendley is recaptured.
+The rest are captured: Cavendish is betrayed by a truck driver; Hendley and Blythe crash a stolen plane short of Switzerland when the engine fails; Blythe is shot, and Hendley is recaptured.
 Hilts rides a stolen motorcycle for the Swiss border with soldiers in pursuit who capture him when he fails to jump the cycle over the frontier fence.
-Ashley-Pitt sacrifices himself when he kills a Gestapo officer before he can expose Bartlett: however, Bartlett and MacDonald are still arrested after another Gestapo officer tricks MacDonald into speaking English while boarding a bus.
+Ashley-Pitt sacrifices himself when he kills a Gestapo officer before he can expose Bartlett; however, Bartlett and MacDonald are still arrested after another Gestapo officer tricks MacDonald into speaking English while boarding a bus.

-Fifty of the escapees, including Bartlett, MacDonald, and Cavendish, are executed.
-Ramsey informs the returning survivors of the murders, and says that Bartlett's plan to create havoc was a success.
+Ultimately, a total of 50 escapees, including Bartlett, MacDonald, and Cavendish, are executed.
+Ramsey informs Hendley and other returning survivors of the murders, and says that Bartlett's plan to create havoc was a success.
 Hendley questions whether it was worth the price.
 Von Luger, ashamed of the murders, is relieved of command.
 Hilts is returned to the cooler and resumes his solo game of catch.